 The most effective form of Aquatic Invasive Infestation Management is prevention, prevention, prevention!
-Follow APIPP’s advice on how to prevent the spread via Clean, Drain, Dry practices that remove hitchikers traveling accross water bodies on boats, fishing gear, and outboard motors.
-Keeping an eye on your local habitat helps to detect the occurance of invasive plants and animals early before populations bloom, take a foothold, and are hard to remove.
+Follow APIPP’s advice on how to prevent the spread via Clean, Drain, Dry practices that remove hitchhikers traveling across water bodies on boats, fishing gear, and outboard motors.
+Keeping an eye on your local habitat helps to detect the occurrence of invasive plants and animals early before populations bloom, take a foothold, and are hard to remove.
 Be aware of what aquatic invasive organisms might be lurking in lakes, streams, rivers, and ponds by visiting APIPP’s online species library or join one of our upcoming trainings.
 For questions and help with ID, please reach out to our staff today!
-More detailed explorations of all the following methods are available in APIPP's Invasive Speices Best Management Practices publication.
+More detailed explorations of all the following methods are available in APIPP's Invasive Species Best Management Practices publication.

 Hand Harvesting Effectiveness:

 Can be effective for eradicating small sized infestations that were detected early

 Can contain or suppress medium to large sized infestations of Eurasian watermilfoil, variable-leaf watermilfoil, parrot-feather, fanwort, curly-leaf pondweed, Brazilian elodea, hydrilla, water chestnut, European frog-bit, and yellow floating heart

 Can reduce impact of early detected, small infestations of Asian clams, quagga mussels, and zebra mussels

 Should occur prior to each species’ production of offspring, seeds, nutlets, tubers and/or turions that, in the Adirondacks, typically form in late summer

 Gently hand-pull all plants from the sediment by the roots.
 Plants should be pulled slowly to minimize fragmentation.
 Special attention should be given to ensure that the root ball, if present, is removed and that all plant fragments which may be produced during the harvesting operation are collected